NNajmehAkbari/Text-Classification-and-Summarization/README.md

 I used a database of news prepared by the BBC from the kaggle website.

-First I did pre-processing.
+Step 1:==> Pre-processing.

-Then I used four different functions in the Sumy package to summarize the news. (all functions create an extractive summary)
+Step 2:==> I used four different functions in the Sumy package to summarize the news. (all functions create an extractive summary)

-Then I checked the results using Rouge() and selected the best summary.
+Step 3:==> I checked the results using Rouge() and selected the best summary.

-In the end, I created the neural network model for main news, news summary and clean news.
+Step 4:==> I created the neural network model for main news, news summary and clean news.